benanhalt/con.cor.dance/content/specify6-to-git.md

    | sort --numeric-sort --key=3
 ```

-Sure enough, the largest object was an SQL file of some test data that
+Sure enough, the largest object was an SQL file containing test data that
 had been removed at some point in the past.
 It was over 170MB.
 I was
 pretty sure it could be safely removed from the project history, but I
 wanted to see why it was there and when it had gone away.

-You can seethe history of deleted files using *git log*, but you have
+You can see the history of deleted files using *git log*, but you have
-to say `git log -- path/to/deleted/file`, or Git will think the file
+to say `git log -- path/to/deleted/file` or else Git will think the file
 path is the name of a branch or something.

-In this case, there were only two commits that touched the file.
+In this case there were only two commits that touched the file.
 The
 one that added it and the immediate successor with the message
-"Accidently checked in"!
-No doubt, I could remove this file from the
+"Accidently checked in."
+No doubt, then.
+I could remove this file from the
 history and immediately reduce the size of the repository by nearly
 30%.

-I've used `git rebase` before to rewrite history, but I knew there
+I've previously used *git rebase* to rewrite history, but I was aware there
 were better options for these kind of bulk operations.
 This time
 Google turned up an excellent post from Manish
 Goregaokar,